Cheap vacation spots for travelers on a budget in 2024

 Find free things to enjoy

 Who doesn’t love free?
-Museums, zoos and historical sites are good places to start if you’re looking to go gratis during your getaway.
-So are festivals that celebrate everything from an area’s heritage to its music to its signature foods.
+Festivals that celebrate everything from an area’s heritage to its music to its signature foods can be fun and free ways to experience a local culture.
 And nature—hiking trails, parks and lakes—is filled with free places to spend a perfectly enjoyable day.
 Many major cities also offer free walking tours, so be sure to do your research beforehand to take advantage.

-You could also stay close to home on your next vacation—in other words, take a staycation.
+You could also stay close to home on your next vacation.
+In other words, take a staycation.
 Pitch a tent and camp out in the backyard.
-Or play tourist in your own town, seeing sights you’ve missed but have always meant to see.
+Or play tourist in your own town, visiting sights you’ve always meant to see but haven’t gotten around to.

 Limit eating out